Werewolf: The Apocalypse – Earthblood: Plot

 Five years later, Cahal works freelance.
 After a raid on an energy corp in Washington State, Cahal returns to his homeland in Tarker's Mill, along with his partner, Dusk.
-Cahal intends to atone for what he's done, and upon returning home, finds his former tribe is at war with Endron militia's, led by Major Graner.
-After fighting off an attack that injures Rodko, Cahal is sent to dismantle an Endron training center, before he reunites with his daughter Aedana, and Ava, who are operating to dismantle Endron from within.
-It is discovered that Endron has created a new substance called Earthblood, which is used to enhance and mutate their soldiers to the Wyrm's twisted image.
+There he finds his former tribe is at war with Endron's militia, led by Major Graner.
+After fighting off an attack that injures Rodko, Cahal is sent to dismantle an Endron training center before reuniting with his daughter Aedana.
+He learns that Ava has founded the human eco-terrorist group Lambda Mankind, who are operating to dismantle Endron from within.
+They discover that Endron has created a new toxin called Earthblood, used to mutate their militia into super-soldiers.

-Later on, while a new raid is planned to expose Endron, Aedana is kidnapped by Watkins, and Rodko gives into his rage.
+While a new raid is planned to expose Endron, Aedana is kidnapped by Wadkins, and Rodko gives into his rage.
 Cahal is forced to kill Rodko when the two transform and fight.
-Watkins reveals he knew about the packs plans and plans to run experiments on Aedana.
-Cahal manages to kill Graner, driving Wyrm from his homeland in retaliation.
-Cahal plans to rescue Aedana by getting himself arrested, and infiltrating a prison in Nevada, where Erdron is conducting experiments on prisoners.
+Wadkins reveals that he allowed the pack's espionage so that he could kidnap Aedana.
+Cahal manages to kill Graner, driving the Wyrm from his homeland.
+Cahal plans to rescue Aedana by infiltrating a prison in Nevada, where Erdron is conducting experiments on inmates.

-In Nevada, Cahal gathers information from a werewolf named Onawa, who was a test subject in Endron's experiments.
-He learns that Aedana was taken to Endron headquarters, and escapes prison with Onawa to regroup the latter's pack, which has also been warring with Endron.
-When Cahal infiltrates their facility, Watkins sets up a trap where he sets loose Earthblood gas across the area, causing environmental damage, killing and infecting people in the area.
-Onawa reveals she is working for Endron, in exchange for her pack's safety.
+In Nevada, Cahal escapes the prison with a werewolf named Onawa, regrouping with her Red Talon tribe who are at stalemate in their own war with Endron.
+He learns that Aedana was taken to Endron headquarters.
+Upon infiltrating the facility with Lambda Mankind's assault, Wadkins releases Earthblood gas, causing environmental damage, and mutating the Lambda Mankind activists.
+Wadkins is able to escape when a Red Talon werewolf attacks Cahal; Onawa reveals she is working for Endron in exchange for her pack's safety.
 Their guardian spirit has also been infected by Wyrm, but they are freed from its influence when Cahal bests them in battle.